Gabriel Strefezza

-Gabriel Tadeu Strefezza Rebelato (born 18 April 1997), sometimes known as Espeto, is a Brazilian professional footballer who plays as a winger for Super League Greece club Olympiacos.
+Gabriel Tadeu Strefezza Rebelato (born 18 April 1997), sometimes known as Espeto, is a Brazilian professional footballer who plays as a forward or midfielder for Serie B club Palermo.

-Club career
+Career

 SPAL

 Strefezza was born in Brazil and is of Italian descent.
 He played for the Corinthians youth teams for 10 years, until moving to SPAL in December 2016.
 On 31 March 2017 Strefezza made his professional debut for SPAL in Serie B as a substitute replacing Paolo Ghiglione in the 79th minute of a 1–0 away defeat against Avellino.
 He signed his first professional contract with SPAL on 2 May 2017.

 Loan to Juve Stabia

 On 10 July 2017, Strefezza and Tommaso Costantini were signed by Serie C side Juve Stabia on a season-long loan deal.
 On 30 July, Strefezza made his debut with Juve Stabia and he scored his first professional goal in the 47th minute in a 3–1 home win over Bassano Virtus in the first round of Coppa Italia, he played the entire match.
 On 23 September, Espeto made his Serie C debut for Juve Stabia as a substitute replacing Filippo Berardi in the 68th minute of a 2–1 away win over Paganese.
 On 3 October he played his first match as a starter for Juve Stabia in Serie C, a 1–0 away defeat against Bisceglie.
 On 3 December, he scored his first Serie C goal in the 53rd minute of a 2–2 home draw against Casertana.
 On 21 January 2018 he played his first entire match for the club, a 1–1 home draw against Catanzaro.
 On 11 March, he scored his second goal in the league in the 39th minute of a 7–0 home win over Akragas.
 On 22 April he scored his third goal in the 58th minute of a 3–1 away defeat against Casertana.
 Strefezza ended his loan to Juve Stabia with 36 appearances, four goals and four assists.